vmware-tanzu/velero/design/csi-snapshots.md

 #### A `RestoreItemAction` for `VolumeSnapshotContent` objects, named `velero.io/csi-vsc`

+On restore, `VolumeSnapshotContent` objects are cleaned so that they may be properly associated with IDs assigned by the target cluster.

 Only `VolumeSnapshotContent` objects with the `velero.io/backup-name` label will be processed; if the label is missing, the plugin will return the unmodified object.

 The metadata (excluding labels), `PersistentVolumeClaim.UUID`, and `VolumeSnapshotRef.UUID` fields will be cleared.
 The reference fields are cleared because the associated objects will get new UUIDs in the cluster.
 This also maps to the "import" case of [the snapshot API][1].

 #### A `RestoreItemAction` for `VolumeSnapshot` objects, named `velero.io/csi-vs`

+`VolumeSnapshot` objects must be prepared for importing into the target cluster by removing IDs and metadata associated with their origin cluster.

 Only `VolumeSnapshot` objects with the `velero.io/backup-name` label will be processed; if the label is missing, the plugin will return the unmodified object.

 Metadata (excluding labels) and `Source` fields on the object will be cleared.
 The `VolumeSnapshot.Spec.SnapshotContentName` is the link back to the `VolumeSnapshotContent` object, and thus the actual snapshot.
 The `Source` field indicates that a new CSI snapshot operation should be performed, which isn't relevant on restore.
 This follows the "import" case of [the snapshot API][1].

+The `Backup` associated with the `VolumeSnapshot` will be queried, and set as an ownerRef on the `VolumeSnapshot` so that deletion can cascade.

 #### A `RestoreItemAction` for `PersistentVolumeClaim`s named `velero.io/csi-pvc`

+On restore, `PersistentVolumeClaims` will need to be created from the snapshot, and thus will require editing before submission.

 Only `PersistentVolumeClaim` objects with the `velero.io/volume-snapshot-name` label will be processed; if the label is missing, the plugin will return the unmodified object.
 Metadata (excluding labels) will be cleared, and the `velero.io/volume-snapshot-name` label will be used to find the relevant `VolumeSnapshot`.
 A reference to the `VolumeSnapshot` will be added to the `PersistentVolumeClaim.DataSource` field.

 No special logic is required to restore `VolumeSnapshotClass` objects.